Bulk-boundary correspondence for interacting Floquet systems in two dimensions: General theory of flows

 in the limit of large $A, B$ and large overlap $A \cap B$.
 The latter property means that $\omega_{A,B}(U)$ defines an edge invariant for 2D unitary loops, because it satisfies (\ref{edgeinvdef}).\footnote{This invariant is closely related to the ``flow'' of a unitary matrix, described in Appendix C.1 of Ref.~\onlinecite{kitaev}.}

-It turns out that one can also use $\omega_{A,B}(U)$ to construct \emph{bulk} invariants for 2D unitary loops.
-We will explain this below.
-Thus, $\omega_{A,B}(U)$ provides a powerful tool for constructing both edge and bulk invariants for unitary loops in single particle systems.
+It turns out that one can also use $\omega_{A,B}(U)$ to construct \emph{bulk} invariants for 2D unitary loops (see Sec. ~\ref{sflownonint}).
+Thus, $\omega_{A,B}(U)$ provides a powerful tool for constructing both edge and bulk invariants for unitary loops in single-particle systems.

 Motivated by this example, we now define the notion of a ``flow'' for \emph{many-body} systems.